 History allows us to question our understanding of why things are the way they are and the assumptions we make.
-History enables us to foster a long view of social, political, economic, cultural issues that we would no consider if we simply take for granted the so-called facts, which may simply be interpretations, that can be so easily found on the internet.
+History enables us to foster a long view of social, political, economic and cultural issues that we would no consider if we simply take for granted the so-called facts, which may simply be interpretations - and which are so easily found on the internet.

 This guide attempts to bring together print and online sources from the different collections at UCL, IOE and in the other libraries that form part of UCL Library Services.
 There is also a list of freely available digital resources and links to other library collections around Bloomsbury.
 The guide is aimed at scholars who intend to use historical inquiry in their research.

 In 1949, George Orwell wrote, "Who controls the past controls the future, who controls the present controls the past" (Nineteen Eighty Four).

 Thirty years later, Raymond Williams author of Keywords (1983) wrote, "history ...teaches or shows us most kinds of knowable past and almost every kind of imaginable future".
 In Keywords, Williams looks at the etymology of words.
 Through his study of the words, he shows us that just as things come into and out of fashion, so do words and the meanings of these words change over time.